 But most important of all, as an answer to the question, is how the distinguishing of the style is also what guides the setting of the elements in the creation of a test flow diagram as to approach a quality assurance from a narrative perspective beyond templates and strong structures.

 Limbering up grandma´s legs

-As I hope you have got an idea what it means to go beyond a template and a strong structure and how experiences and expectations within a team can create invisible interfaces.
-By releasing the narrative, we can make it act as a collaborative tool in the creation of meaning by supporting the style as to reach the goal.
-It also means that a person who works with narrative construction in a team is there to ensure that the narrative assists in collaboration with they who work with the stylish elements to reach the goal.
+As I hope you have got an idea of what it means to go beyond a template and a strong structure and how experiences and expectations within a team can create invisible interfaces.
+By releasing the narrative, we can make it act as a collaborative tool in the creation of meaning by supporting the style to reach the goal.
+It also means that a person who works with narrative construction in a team is there to ensure that the narrative assists in collaboration with those who work with the stylistic elements to reach the goal.

 A narrative and cognitive approach to the concept can also prevent eventual inconsistencies to occur, not only on a perceptual level by checking the object’s behaviours inside a fictive world, but also on a cognition-based level as to detect contrasts in the understanding that can affect the expectations.
 As what caused the invisible interface in the example with the computer-generated-character was from the programmer´s point of view caused by low expectations on the performance due to experience:

 The experiences and expectations shown above can also illustrate what keeps grandma sitting on the bench.
 As grandma has no aspirations and can´t speak, it is simply up to us that works with the digital and interactive media do decide if we want to explore what grandma can do to the interactive media that she did to the ancestors of media.
 But if we decide to limber up her grandma´s legs and look at the narrative as a cognition-based construction of causal, spatial and temporal links that involve the perceiver´s interpretation, what we can find is how a negative impact from low expectations on our emotions can also be used as a positive effect on the engagement.